 Our Turmeric Ginger Elixir

-ImmuneSchein's Turmeric Ginger Elixir contains one additional ingredient to our ImmuneSchein Classic Ginger Elixir’s three powerful ingredients—organic lemon juice, organic ginger root, and wildflower honey.
-We extract organic turmeric root at the same time as the ginger root, which has been awarded a Good Food Award for its ingredients, taste and our practices as a business.
-With our ImmuneSchein Ginger Elixirs, we’ve done the chopping, slicing, cutting, and preparation for you—so all you have to do is add the elixir into hot water for a tea, cold water for a lemonade, sparkling water for a ginger ale, or even add with apple cider vinegar to create your own fire cider.
+ImmuneSchein's Turmeric Ginger Elixir contains one additional ingredient to our ImmuneSchein Classic Ginger Elixir’s three potent ingredients—organic lemon juice, organic ginger root, and wildflower honey.
+We extract organic turmeric root at the same time as the ginger root, which has been awarded a Good Food Award for its ingredients, taste, and practices as a business.
+With our ImmuneSchein Ginger Elixirs, we’ve chopped, sliced, and prepared for you.
+So all you have to do is add the elixir into hot water for a tea, cold water for a lemonade, sparkling water for a ginger ale, or even add with apple cider vinegar to create your own fire cider.
 The flexibility of our elixirs allows you to create many different recipes for drinks, cocktails, mocktails, cooking, baking, and more.
-With digestion-enhancing ginger, detoxifying lemon, and weight-loss promoting honey, this powerful drink is sure to kick start your day.
+With digestion-enhancing ginger, detoxifying lemon, and weight-loss-promoting honey, this potent drink is sure to kick-start your day.